tintin10q/csai_ml_final_summary/ML_final_summary.md

 - Is slower with High-dimensional data
 - Epsilon is hard to pick (can be done based on number of clusters though)

-All with all this is a really good technique and can even predict hard clusters like this no problem.
+All with all this is a wonderful technique and can even predict hard clusters like this no problem.

 ![Hard to predict cluster](hardcluster.png)